Zuekiin/projekt-js-individuellt/README.md

 Future Enhancements:

-Add user authentication to allow multiple users to save their own lists.

 Implement a "Sort by Rating" feature.

 Add a "Watchlist" feature to track movies you want to watch later.